Lumminal/SS14-Design-Docs-Lumminal/Shadowling.md

 ## What type of antagonist are they?

-Shadowlings are conversion antags.
+Shadowlings are conversion and progression based antags.

 ## What is unique about a Shadowling?

 Shadowlings have quite a lot of unique features.

-* Firstly, they **take damage based on lighting** and they are the weakest antag that you can play.
+* Firstly, they **take damage based on lighting** and they are the weakest round-start antag.
 * Secondly, unlike other conversion-based antagonists like Blood Cult and Revs, Shadowlings follow another paradigm.
 That paradigm being the Master-Follower one.
-* Thirdly, they unlock abilities based on their current phase.
+* Thirdly, they unlock abilities based on their current phase, which means they are progression based (think Heretic).
 Before hatch they only own the hatching ability, post hatch they have other new abilities and after Ascension, they unlock upgraded abilities.
-They do not have a shop.
+They, however, do not have a shop.

 # Master-Follower